Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

-The polarised microsopy images of BPI at $\dot\gamma$ = 500 s$^{-1}$ are generally brighter than those of the BPI/Iso biphase.
-In the BPI/Iso biphase, the dark polarised image under shear flow indicates a collapse of ordered domains.
-On the contrary, the bright image in the homogeneous BPI suggests a strong orientation of the DTCs or the director field, indicating a structural transition which is induced by the shearing.
+The reduction in birefringence after the cessation of shear suggests that the flow-oriented DTCs relax.
 In the homogeneous BPI, even after cessation of the shear flow the platelet texture is not recovered.
-The fact that we do not observe any distinct textures like platelets suggests that the nucleation is prohibited and that the BPI is arrested in a metastable state.
+The fact that we do not observe any distinct textures like platelets suggests that the nucleation is prohibited and that the BPI is arrested in a shear-induced state (see also comment below in Section \ref{shear-enhanced-elasticity}).
 Here, we would like to remark that a focal conic texture as commonly observed in N$^{\ast}$ phases is not detected.
 This gives evidence that BPI is the thermodynamically stable phase and a phase transition to the N$^{\ast}$ phase is not induced under shear in our experimental condition.

-Fig.~\ref{fig7} show the dependence of the storage modulus $G'$ on the pre-shear rate $\dot\gamma_{\rm pre}$ at $\omega$ = 0.1 s$^{-1}$.
-This frequency has been chosen because we observed for it the most pronounced effect of pre-shearing.
-The relaxation time $\tau_{\rm p}$ is estimated as inverse of the frequency of the maximum in the loss modulus $G''$.

-At low shear rates $\dot\gamma_{\rm pre}$ $<$ 1 s$^{-1}$ the storage modulus $G'_{0.1}$ decreases with $\dot\gamma_{\rm pre}$ and the relaxation time $\tau_{\rm p}$ remains almost constant.
-However, above a critical shear rate in the range of $\dot\gamma_{\rm pre}$ $>$ 0.5 - 1 s$^{-1}$, $G'_{0.1}$ and $\tau_{\rm p}$ both increase with increasing $\dot\gamma_{\rm pre}$.
-Note that $G'_{0.1}$ and $\tau_{\rm p}$ increase even without exhibiting visible platelet textures, as shown in Fig.~\ref{fig6}.
-This indicates that a realignment of disclination lines contributes primarily to the slowing down of the relaxation time and thus to the elasticity of the investigated BPI.
-The findings also suggest that a critical shear rate needs to be applied to trigger the rearrangement process.
+For thin enough samples BPI shows a dark foggy phase after the shear quench \cite{SMMovie}.
+From polarized optical microscopy it is known that BPIII has a foggy texture because of the amorphous alignment of the disclination lines.
+The foggy phase after shearing BPI suggests that the ordered alignment of the disclination lines is disturbed and a network of disordered disclination lines is formed.